fuzziqersoftware/newserv/README.md

 ### Connecting local clients

 If you're running PSO on a real GameCube, you can make it connect to newserv by setting its default gateway and DNS server addresses to newserv's address.
 Note that newserv's DNS server is disabled by default; you'll have to enable it in config.json.

-If you have PSO Plus or Episode III, you'll have to do some DNS trickery (not documented here) to get it to connect to a server on the same local network.
+If you have PSO Plus or Episode III, it won't want to connect to a server on the same local network as the GameCube itself, as determined by the GC's IP address and subnet mask.
+In the old days, one way to get around this was to create a fake network adapter on the server with an IP address on a different subnet (or use an existing real one), tell the GameCube that the server is the default gateway, and have the server reply to the DNS request with its non-local IP address.
+To do this with newserv, just set LocalAddress in the config file to a different interface.
+For example, if the GameCube is on the 192.168.0.x network and your other adapter has address 10.0.1.6, set LocalAddress to 10.0.1.6.
+This may not work on modern systems or on non-Windows machines - I haven't tested it in many years.

-If you're emulating PSO GC using Dolphin on macOS, you can make it connect to a newserv instance running on the same machine via the tapserver interface.
-This works for all PSO versions, including Plus and Episode III.
+If you're emulating PSO using Dolphin on macOS, you can make it connect to a newserv instance running on the same machine via the tapserver interface.
+This works for all PSO versions, including Plus and Episode III, without the trickery described above.
 To do this:
 - Use a build of Dolphin that has tapserver support.
 - Enable the IP stack simulator according to the comments in config.json, and start newserv.
-- In PSO, you have to configure the network settings manually, but the actual values don't matter as long as they're valid IP addresses.
+- In PSO, you have to configure the network settings manually (DHCP doesn't work), but the actual values don't matter as long as they're valid IP addresses.
 Example values:
   - IP address: `10.0.1.5`
   - Subnet mask: `255.255.255.0`
   - Default gateway: `10.0.1.1`